rizhu/RayLEAF/README.md

 ### Ray
   * **Homepage:** [ray-project](https://github.com/ray-project/ray) is adopted for its universal API for building distributed applications.
 We use the  Ray framework for our implementation of distributed framework.
-For each local node, our algorithm passes the gradient to the serve for model training.

 ## Datasets